History of Hawaii: Discovery and settlement

-The date of the first settlements of the Hawaiian Islands is a topic of continuing debate.
-Patrick Vinton Kirch's books on Hawaiian archeology, standard textbooks, date the first Polynesian settlements to about 300, with more recent suggestions by Kirch as late as 600.
+The date of the first settlements is a continuing debate.
+Kirch's textbooks on Hawaiian archeology date the first Polynesian settlements to about 300, although his more recent estimates are as late as 600.
 Other theories suggest dates as late as 700 to 800.
-The most recent survey of carbon-dating evidence puts the arrival of the first settlers at around A.D.
-940–1130.
+The most recent survey of carbon-dating evidence puts the arrival of the first settlers at around 940–1130.

-The history of the ancient Polynesians was passed down through genealogy chants that were recited at formal and family functions.
-The genealogy of the high chiefs could be traced back to the period believed to be inhabited only by gods.
+The history of the ancient Polynesians was passed down through genealogy chants recited at formal and family functions.
+The high chiefs' genealogy traced back to the period believed to be inhabited only by gods.
 The pua aliʻi ("flower of royalty") were considered to be living gods.

-By about 1000, settlements founded along the perimeters of the islands were beginning to cultivate food in gardens.

-A Tahitian priest named Pā‘ao is said to have brought a new order to the islands around 1200.
-The new order included new laws and a new social structure that separated the people into classes.
+Tahitian priest Pā‘ao is said to have brought a new order around 1200.
+It included laws and a social structure that separated the people into classes.
 The aliʻi nui was the king, with his ʻaha kuhina just below them.
-The aliʻi were the royal nobles with the kahuna (high priest) below them, the makaʻāinana (commoners) next with the kauā below them as the lowest ranking social caste.
+The aliʻi were the royal nobles with the kahuna (high priest) below them, the makaʻāinana (commoners) next with the kauā as the lowest class.

-The rulers of the Hawaiian islands (noho aliʻi o ko Hawaiʻi Pae ʻAina) are a line of Native Hawaiians who were independent rulers of various subdivisions of the islands of Hawaii.
-Their genealogy is traced to Hānalaʻanui and others.
-The aliʻi nui were responsible for making sure the people observed a strict kapu (a code of conduct relating to taboos).
-The system had rules regarding many aspects of Hawaiian social order, fishing rights and even where women could eat.
-After the death of Kamehameha I, the system was abolished, and the Hawaiian religion soon fell as the gods were abandoned.
+The rulers (noho aliʻi o ko Hawaiʻi Pae ʻAina) were independent rulers of geographic areas.
+Their genealogy traces to Hānalaʻanui and others.
+The aliʻi nui were responsible for making sure that people observed a strict kapu (code of conduct).
+The system governed many aspects of Hawaiian social order, fishing rights and even where women could eat.

-By 1500 Hawaiians began to spread to the interiors of the islands and religion was more emphasized.
+Regular voyages occurred between Tahiti and Hawaii for some time, but stopped around 1300 AD.
+Hawaii was thus isolated from the rest of the world for several centuries, until 1778 when Captain Cook made the first documented contact between Hawaii and European explorers.

-Prior to conquest by Kamehameha I, the islands did not have a single name, as each island was ruled as separate kingdoms known only by the island names.
-The first recorded names of the island by Captain Cook reflect this fact.
-Kamehameha I, as ruler of the island of Hawaii, imposed the name "Hawaii" on the islands.
+The group of islands did not have a single name, and each island was ruled separately.
+The names of the islands recorded by Captain Cook reflect this fact.
+Kamehameha I, as ruler of the island of Hawaii, imposed the name Hawaiʻi on the whole island group when he unified them as the Kingdom of Hawaiʻi.